erik-riklund/jep-css/README.md

 > Please note that this project is in early development. 🚧

 **Just Enough Styling (JES)** is a plain-language abstraction that reimagines the way CSS is written.
-Its purpose is not to replace CSS, but to provide a more expressive and readable alternative.
+It utilizes the power of plain language to express styling patterns, keeping the syntax simple and easy to read.
+As an abstraction, the language shields you from the underlying syntax, allowing you to focus on the core of your design.

 <img src=dashboard.png style="max-width:100%"><br>